fangdai-dear/Tiger-Model/README.md

 ## Reference
 All references are listed in the article.
+## Credits
+This library builds on many works, and its development wouldn't have been possible without their research and implementations.
+Special thanks to the following contributions that were crucial to our progress and the refinement of the API:

+@Patrick von Platen.et al's diffusion library called diffusers, available [here](https://github.com/huggingface/diffusers)
+@Robin Rombach.et al's stable-diffusion model, available [here](https://github.com/CompVis/stable-diffusion)
+@Lvmin Zhang, Anyi Rao, and Maneesh Agrawala's ControlNet model, available [here](https://huggingface.co/papers/2302.05543)

 ## Licence
 The code is distributed under the Apache License 2.0.
 It can be used for non-commercial purposes only after the publication of the article.
 For any commercial use, please contact the author for permission.